 Obviously, whether or not all of these factors need to be taken into consideration when making an important business decision depends to some extent on the nature of the business.
 In general, though, most medium to large businesses will have to grapple with all of these factors on some level.

-Business analysis often relies on conceptual models or maps to help guide their approach to understanding or shaping an organization’s processes, its internal organizational structure, and the tools and technical systems in place to help it do all the things it does – including not only its primary service or product, but also its efficiency in all areas, like hiring and training, customer lifecycle and retention, or adherence to legal requirements.
+Business Analysts use a variety of techniques, conceptual models or maps to help guide their approach to understanding or shaping an organization’s processes, its internal organizational structure, and the tools and technical systems in place to help it do all the things it does.
+That includes not only its primary service or product, but also its efficiency in all areas, like hiring and training, customer lifecycle and retention, or adherence to legal requirements.

 The model a Business Analyst uses in any given situation will depend on what exactly it is they’re trying to achieve, and which factors they’re evaluating.
 These are just a few of the most common: